catcomputerpoint/react-useContext/README.md

 ### Exercise - 3:

 - Consume the context in Cart component and update the code to display the items in cart!

+### Exercise - 4:

+- Passing a function to the component via Provider
+- Here we just pass a logger function